Godless arrogance

 Anyway, it was a heavy tome, so if we add the cost of shipping it to Norway, I came pretty close to saving my 75%.
 Keep moving in this direction, Amazon!

 The book this time was The Life Divine, by none less than Sri Aurobindo himself.
 He is like the Teilhard de Chardin of Hinduism, except with a name I can spell.
-OK, Teilhard probably did not have a history as freedom fighter before turning to metaphysics, but they are both famous for integrating evolution in religion.
+OK, Teilhard probably did not have a history as a freedom fighter before turning to metaphysics, but they are both famous for integrating evolution into religion.
 Or perhaps the other way around.

 (On a lighter note, I seem to have named my first spacefaring race in Spore “Bindo” in honor of him, last year (?) when I played that.
 Spore is a game of guided evolution, based on the assumption that nature has an innate drive toward sentience and that a cosmos filled with intelligent and creative life is unavoidable.
-I am sure Sri Aurobindo would have agreed, though he would surely not had time to play it himself.
+I am sure Sri Aurobindo would have agreed, though he would surely not have had time to play it himself.
 Neither have I, these days, although my reasons are less admirable.)

 The book is said to be 1100 pages, although it is obviously many more on my mobile phone.
 The prose is heavy, even to me.
 (I am not sure if it is heavier than mine, or just heavy in a different way.)
 Then again he was not a native English speaker, but came from India.
 Perhaps we foreigners tend to go wild in the language’s immense vocabulary?
 Luckily I have been assured that the book contains many repetitions, though I have not come to them yet.
 Repetitions as in saying the same things over in a slightly different way.
 Apart from that, I suppose we don’t have that much in common, Sri Aurobindo and I.

-The thought has struck me that this is a book that would have been nice to have in my bookshelf.
-If nothing else, there is a good chance that my heirs would find it in my bookshelf after my passing (may it yet be far off) and thinking to themselves: “A thick book about The Life Divine?
+The thought has struck me that this is a book that would have been nice to have in my bookshelf. Â If nothing else, there is a good chance that my heirs would find it on my bookshelf after my passing (may it yet be far off) and think to themselves: “A thick book about The Life Divine?
 Surely Uncle Magnus must have passed on to a better place, then, having had such interests in his later years!”
 And they would feel comforted.

 Unfortunately, their comfort would be somewhat exaggerated.
 Even reading The Life Divine is none too easy, but living one is still much further off.
 And it is still too early to say for sure whether this book will help me toward that goal.
 But even should it do so, that alone will not be enough.

 I am obviously not talking about good vs evil here.
 And certainly not spirit vs matter.
 I am happy to see already in the second chapter of the book, Aurobindo establishes that matter and spirit are different in degree rather than being opposites.
-This is also the Biblical doctrine: All creation comes from the same One, who also in the end will be All in All.
-For this reason, we pray: “Thy Kingdom come, Thy will be done on Earth as it is in Heaven” rather than “Please let us escape this goddamn material world and flee to your spiritual Heaven”.
+This is also the Biblical doctrine: All creation comes from the same One, who also in the end will be All in All. Â For this reason, we pray: “Thy Kingdom come, Thy will be done on Earth as it is in Heaven” rather than “Please let us escape this goddamn material world and flee to your spiritual Heaven”.

 I was about to apply the usual disclaimers, but I don’t think even I should add disclaimers to the Lord’s Prayer…